Msaghu/aws-bootcamp-cruddur-2023/journal/week4.md

 4. Durability

 ## Tasks
-- Provision an RDS instance
+1. Provision an RDS instance
-- Temporarily stop an RDS instance
+2. Temporarily stop an RDS instance
-- Remotely connect to RDS instance
+3. Remotely connect to RDS instance
-- Programmatically update a security group rule
+4. Programmatically update a security group rule
-- Write several bash scripts for database operations
+5. Write several bash scripts for database operations
-- Operate common SQL commands
+6. Operate common SQL commands
-- Create a schema SQL file by hand
+7. Create a schema SQL file by hand
-- Work with UUIDs and PSQL extensions
+8. Work with UUIDs and PSQL extensions
-- Implement a postgres client for python using a connection pool
+9. Implement a postgres client for python using a connection pool
-- Troubleshoot common SQL errors
+10. Troubleshoot common SQL errors
-- Implement a Lambda that runs in a VPC and commits code to RDS
+11. Implement a Lambda that runs in a VPC and commits code to RDS
-- Work with PSQL json functions to directly return json from the database
+12. Work with PSQL json functions to directly return json from the database
-- Correctly sanitize parameters passed to SQL to execute
+13. Correctly sanitize parameters passed to SQL to execute

-### Security for Amazon RDS and Postgres
-**Security best practises - AWS**
-- Use VPCs: Use Amazon Virtual Private Cloud to create a private netwrok for your RDS instance.
-This helps prevent unauthorized access to your instance from the public internet.
-While creat9ing security groups, NEVER allow inbound traffic from the internet, but rather only from known IP adderesses.
-- Compliance standard is what the business requires.
-- RDS Instances should only be in the AWS region that you are legally allowed to be holding user data in.
-- Amazon Organisations SCP - to manage RDS deletion, RDS creation, region lock, RDS encryption enforced.
-- AWS CloudTrail is enabled and monitored to trigger alerts on malicious RDS behaviour by an identity in AWS.
-- Amazon Guard Duty is enabled in the account and region of RDS.

-**Security best practises - Application/Developer**
-- RDS instance to use appropriate authentication - Use IAM authentication, kerberos
-- Database User Lifecycle Management - Create, Modify, Delete Users
-- Security Group to be restricted only to known IPs
-- Should not have the RDS be internet accessible
-- Encryption in Transit for comms between Apps and RDS
-- Secret Management - Master user password can be used with AWS Secrets Manager to automatically rotate the secrets for the Amazon RDS.

-### Spin up an PostgreSQL RDS(Relational Database System) via the AWS Console
+# Spin up an PostgreSQL RDS(Relational Database System)
-**Step 1 - Provision an RDS instance**
+### Step 1 - Provision an RDS instance via the AWS Console
 - We will first have to spin up an RDS instance on AWS then stop it.
 1. Search for RDS and choose **Create database**
 2. On **Engine options**, choose Postgres